TDarkShadow/iheartnewvegas/main.md

 With all our mods and resources installed, we can finally generate our LOD.

-> ⚠️ Having too many LOD mods installed can cause **FNVLODGen** to fail at generating LOD appropriately.
-At the moment, the only scenario where I've found this to happen is at the Old Mormon Fort.

 - Run **FNVLODGen** in MO2.
 - Right click on the list of worldspaces, and click **Select All**.
 Uncheck **FreesideFortWorld "Old Mormon Fort"**.
+Leave the rest of the options as is.
 - Click **Generate**.
 The process will take some time.
 - After the **LOD Generator: finished (you can close this application now)** message appears, close the program.

+> ⚠️ Having too many LOD mods installed can cause **FNVLODGen** to fail at generating LOD appropriately.
+At the moment, the only scenario where I've found this to happen is at the Old Mormon Fort.
+Hence why are generating its LOD separate from the rest of the worldspaces.

 - Now disable the following mods:
   - **LOD Additions and Improvements**
   - **LOD Additions and Improvements YUP ESP Replacer**